 PMA generates frequent, high-quality surveys monitoring key health indicators in nine countries in Africa and Asia.
 Data is available open-source for research, program planning, and policy-making.
 PMA family planning briefs provide a snapshot of select indicators through charts, graphs and tables.
 Key indicators for family planning include unmet need for family planning, modern contraceptive prevalence rate (mCPR), and family planning access, equity, quality, and choice.

 An indicator is a measure of program performance that is tracked over time.
 This document presents potential process and outcome indicators organized according to the phase of the community-based access to injectables (CBA2I) pilot along with the related evaluation questions, data sources and measurement tools.
 The list can be adapted to local contexts and program goals to assess a pilot’s progress toward intended outputs and achievement of goals.

-This progress report summarizes the work of the DMPA-SC Consortium, a group of public, private, and philanthropic entities that coordinate global support for scale up of DMPA-SC as a contraceptive option in FP2020 countries.
+This progress report summarizes the work of the DMPA-SC Consortium, a group of public, private, and philanthropic entities that coordinate global support for scale up of DMPA-SC as a contraceptive option.